lvszl/lvszl/README.md

 ### Hi there 👋
+- 🤔 My name is Shi Zili（诗子黎）
 - 🔭 I’m currently working on SDU
+- 💬 The website of my blog is https://lypw.life/
 - 🌱 I’m currently learning computer science and technology
 <!--
 **lvszl/lvszl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.